 We’ve already established that one-to-one can be more cost-effective in the long term, but the fees some organisations charge can be quite steep – especially if you only want your child to be tutored for a short time.

 For this reason we tend to recommend online tutoring as your best option, especially at primary school age.

 Is the tutor or tuition programme as good as they claim?

 It’s hard when assessing a new opportunity for your child to know how good it is.
 In an ideal world you’d check in with another parent about it, but failing that the next best thing is to look at the individual or the organisation’s online profile.
-Read their reviews, have a look at their social media feeds and their website.
+Read their reviews and testimonials, have a look at their social media feeds and their website.
 Does it look like they know what they’re doing?

 What has the training and recruitment process been for your tutor?